bradfrost/atomic-design/chapter-1.md

 ### An empathetic workflow
 Education isn't just important for clients and stakeholders.
 A good style guide helps inform designers and developers of the tools they have in their toolbox, and provides rules and best practices for how to use them properly.

 By making a style guide a cornerstone of your workflow (which we'll detail in chapter 4), **designers and developers are forced to think about how their decisions affect the broader design system**.
-It becomes harder to go rogue and becomes easier to think of the greater good.
+It becomes harder to go rogue and easier to think of the greater good.
 And this is exactly where you want team members to be.

 A style guide provides a home for each discipline to contribute their respective considerations and concerns for patterns.
 By collecting all these considerations under one roof, the style guide becomes a hub for everyone involved in the project, which helps each discipline better understand the design system from many perspectives.